 Glycolic acid can

-Salicylic acid is an ingredient found in many over-the-counter acne treatments.
+Salicylic acid is an ingredient found in many OTC acne treatments.
 Slightly more mild than glycolic acid, it also

-There are some treatment options that will only be available through a prescription from your healthcare provider.
+There are some treatment options that’ll only be available through a prescription from your healthcare provider.
 These can be more expensive, but can help treat stubborn problems that home remedies aren’t working on.

 4 percent hydroquinone